drjohnrussell/drjohnrussell.github.io/_posts/2022-03-16-Enrollment-2.md

 AdjacencyB <- t(Incidence) %*% Incidence
 ```

 Everything else is the same as in the first posting.
-I also don't like that triangle is not a shape that you can define for your nodes (circle and square are), so I ended up writing a function that creates triangle as an option in your plots.
+I also don't like that triangle is not a shape that you can define for your nodes (circle and square are), so I ended up finding a function that creates triangle as an option in your plots.
 Code for that below:

 ```R
 mytriangle <- function(coords, v=NULL, params) {